jmsdnns/blag/content/tech/penn-ai/index.md

 It was mind blowing to learn Udio gives away 1200 free songs a month.
 Each with unique album art too.
 Most humans don't write that many songs in their entire life.
 This is important to understand, because it is exactly the thing the music industry is worried about.

-After some time to think about it, I am not convinced these tools are a threat to the music industry.

 ### Video

 We used [Pika](https://pika.art/) to generate video.
 I was impressed by Pika.
 The other video generation stuff I've seen never quite impressed me enough that I'd want to use it, but Pika seems like it might be there.